 More Doctors, More Tests, No Clues

-I had to push aside these thoughts and kept going.
+I had to push aside these thoughts and keep going.
 I had a lot of downs and another trip to the emergency room.
-Again only to find out that my heart and lung function was fine.
+Again, only to find out that my heart and lung function was fine.
 But what I was experiencing was significant chest inflammation.

 We are Long-Haul Covid-19 Survivers